 This department is the highest in France due to its average altitude.
 In this area is the famous municipality of Saint-Verán, which is the highest inhabited municipality in all of Europe at 2,042 meters high.

 The capital of this region is Gap.
-Therefore, Haute Alpes is an ideal department to relax away from the big cities and the hustle and bustle.
+Therefore, Haute Alpes is an ideal department to relax away from the big cities in Provence and the hustle and bustle.

 However, due to the changes that the limitations of the department of the Maritime Alps, this river has been left outside the limits of Var.